IPQA: A Benchmark for Core Intent Identification in Personalized Question Answering: Introduction

 \section{Introduction}

 Intent understanding constitutes a fundamental capability that enables systems to interpret the underlying motivations driving user utterances.
-This capability addresses the inherent ambiguity in natural language where identical expressions may reflect fundamentally different goals depending on contextual factors.
-Driven by this importance, various benchmarks have been proposed to evaluate intent understanding capabilities.
-Early work focuses on single-intent classification within predefined taxonomies~\cite{larson-etal-2019-evaluation,casanueva-etal-2020-efficient,coucke2018snips}.
-As user queries have grown increasingly complex, research has evolved toward open-world intent detection that recognizes previously unseen intents~\cite{zhang2021deep,zhang-etal-2021-textoir} and multi-intent detection that identifies multiple coexisting purposes within single utterances~\cite{qin-etal-2020-agif, yoon-etal-2024-blendx}.
-However, these benchmarks assume that each utterance expresses a fixed set of intents, evaluating systems on identifying these predetermined motivations.
-This assumption becomes inadequate in contexts such as personalized question answering (\pqa), where identical questions express different intents depending on individual user backgrounds and information-seeking goals, making it invalid to assign a fixed intent set universally to any question.
+Various intent identification benchmarks evaluate this capability, from single-intent classification within predefined taxonomies~\cite{larson-etal-2019-evaluation,casanueva-etal-2020-efficient,coucke2018snips} to open-world detection of unseen intents~\cite{zhang2021deep,zhang-etal-2021-textoir} and multi-intent identification~\cite{qin-etal-2020-agif,yoon-etal-2024-blendx}.
+However, these benchmarks assume fixed intent sets for each utterance, which becomes inadequate in personalized question answering (\pqa) where identical questions express different intents depending on individual user backgrounds and information-seeking goals.

-\pqa addresses scenarios where users seek information through questions to satisfy individual information needs shaped by personal contexts and knowledge states~\cite{quarteroni-2010-personalized}.
-In such scenarios, understanding user intent is critical because it serves as the foundation for generating responses that satisfy individual information needs.
-This becomes particularly challenging since the same question from different users might require fundamentally different responses.
-For example, "Where should I travel in Europe?" could seek either budget-friendly destinations with cost estimates or culturally rich locations with historical significance, depending on the user's priorities and travel preferences.
-Despite this importance, existing \pqa benchmarks~\cite{salemi2025lampqabenchmarkpersonalizedlongform,10.1145/3589335.3651445,du-etal-2024-perltqa,10.1145/3711896.3737385} focus solely on evaluating response generation quality or retrieval performance, leaving intent identification in \pqa scenarios underexplored.
+In \pqa, users seek information shaped by personal contexts~\cite{quarteroni-2010-personalized}, making intent understanding critical as the same question may require fundamentally different responses.
+As illustrated in Figure~\ref{fig:motiv}, a question about regional cuisine may seek authentic local flavors and unique dishes, while another user with the same question might instead seek budget-friendly options or dietary accommodations.
+However, existing \pqa benchmarks~\cite{salemi2025lampqabenchmarkpersonalizedlongform,10.1145/3589335.3651445,du-etal-2024-perltqa,10.1145/3711896.3737385} focus solely on response generation quality or retrieval performance, leaving intent identification in \pqa scenarios underexplored.

 Beyond this absence of evaluation frameworks, identifying and evaluating intents in \pqa presents fundamental challenges.
 Prior work on open intent detection has observed that users express multiple intents within a single utterance, with these intents varying in importance~\cite{10.1109/TASLP.2023.3265203}.
 In personalized contexts, this complexity intensifies as both the intents expressed and their relative importance depend on individual user backgrounds and information-seeking goals.
 These characteristics make intent identification difficult to predict and even more challenging to evaluate—without understanding which intents users prioritize, evaluation cannot assess whether systems recognize the important motivations that drive information need satisfaction.